"It’s like having a window over the wound."

 A unique solution completely different from those traditionally used to treat trees with damaged limbs or trunks.

 Non-toxic, non-hazardous with zero VOC and will not harm the tree or bush.
 A silicate in water that penetrates into the wound and provides a permanent seal.
-Forms a glassious covering that actually becomes part of the tree, sealing the tree or bush with a relatively impermeable material against diseases.
+Forms a glassious covering that actually becomes part of the tree, sealing the tree or bush with a relatively impermeable material.

 Allows calluses to form over the wounded area.
 The bandage will begin forming within minutes of application.
 Complete bandage hardness is usually accomplished within a week of the application.
-The new bandage is resistant to various diseases and infestations.
 Has been in field tests for over 10 years.

 Major Pruning Wounds